-At least in this way, you have documented the condition of the property and you can prevent your spouse from saying the item never existed.
-In another case I have handled, we have helped our clients with doing all of the above.
+At least in this way, you have documented the property's condition, and you can prevent your spouse from saying the item never existed.
+In another case I have handled, we have helped our clients do all of the above.

-At some point in the case, it is customary to exchange inventories and proposed property division when trying to settle a case.
-So, what we did for our client is speed up the process of doing an inventory a couple of our paralegals showed up with him at the home and photographed all the rooms and helped him create an inventory of everything in the house.
+It is customary to exchange inventories and proposed property division at some point in the case when trying to settle a case.
+So, what we did for our client was speed up the inventory process.
+A couple of our paralegals showed up with him at home, photographed all the rooms, and helped him create an inventory of everything in the house.

-In cases where clients have taken us up on taking these preventive measures, we have so far not experienced any of the problems regarding house stripping, missing personal property, or missing valuables.
+In cases where clients have taken us up on taking these preventive measures, we have not experienced any of the problems regarding house stripping, missing personal property, or missing valuables.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"